After a series of meetings on VHF subjects in our HF5L club, we started to prepare for work through amateur satellites.

 – March 17, 2019 – making of a 75-ohm cable with symmetrators and a line fitting two Yagis for 70 cm band

 – assembling 2 antennas (made by SP5CIB) on the boom.
 Antennas are offset by 1/4 lambda from each other.
 This gives circular polarity.
-Such configuration results in a loss of 3 dB in relation to a single antenna, but thanks to this, polarization fades that can reach up to 20 dB are eliminated
+Such configuration results in a loss of 3 dB in relation to a single antenna, but thanks to this, polarization fades that can reach in theory up to 20 dB are eliminated

 – March 18 – test QSOs in a configuration with two FT991 radios.
 The SatPC32 program deals with rotor control and Doppler correction for both transceivers.
 The biggest achievement is 4 stations on FM with one SO-50 pass.
 It is one of the few satellites which has a downlink of 70 cm.
 Antennas have worked, but I thought that it would be better to hear.
 However, the preamplifier would not hurt.
 Definitely no quality for the 2 m band, 6 vertical elements are not enough – crossed yagi is a must!